& Construction

 Professional CAD/CAM tools built on Inventor and AutoCAD

-There are many well-known examples of Pcap, as performance capture software and technology continue to become less expensive and more powerful.
+There continue to be many well-known examples of performance capture as the software and technology become less expensive and more powerful.
 Serkis has popularized many of them, including Caesar in The Planet of the Apes reboot trilogy (2011–2017) and Supreme Leader Snoke in Star Wars: Episodes VII & VIII (2015–2017).
-Josh Brolin’s Thanos in Avengers: Infinity War (2018) and Avengers: End Game (2019) was performance capture, as is Zoe Saldaña’s Neytiri and other characters in the ongoing Avatar movies.
+Josh Brolin’s Thanos in Avengers: Infinity War (2018) and Avengers: End Game (2019) were also performance capture, as is Zoe Saldaña’s Neytiri and other characters in the ongoing Avatar (2009) movies.

 Performance capture technology adds a luster to CGI productions that’s difficult, if not impossible, to create without it.

-Performance capture animation enables the height of visual artistic style to combine with the minute human nuances of extraordinary natural acting, adding up to memorable spectacles that audiences and gamers love.
+Performance capture animation combines the heights of visual artistic style with the minute human nuances of extraordinary natural acting.
+The fusion results in memorable spectacles that audiences and gamers love by creating iconic characters that become cultural touchstones.

-Performance capture software and techniques accurately record the most subtle movements and expressions in an actor’s performance as concise data, making more emotionally engaging CGI character performances possible for games, TV, film, and other media.
+Performance capture software and techniques accurately record the most subtle movements and expressions in an actor’s performance as concise data.
+This level of detail makes more emotionally engaging CGI character performances possible across games, TV, film, and other media.

-Over the last few years, the efficiency and realism of real-time performance capture have gone up while the total costs have gone down, allowing more bootstrapped productions to take advantage of performance capture software that humanizes CGI characters.
+Over the last few years, the efficiency and realism of real-time performance capture have improved while total costs have decreased.
+Such a shift enables more bootstrapped productions to take advantage of performance capture software to humanize CGI characters.

 WARNER BROS GAMES AVALANCHE